VAM Lerma: Style and Equipment

 Interiors were available in four colors: black, nut brown, sky blue, and wine red.
-With the only exceptions of the A and C-pillar inner plastic moldings, the windshield and rear hatch inner plastic surrounding moldings, the door latches, the door cranks, the side armrests, the door ashtrays, the steering wheel and column plus the dashboard the rest of the interior is 100% made and designed in Mexico by VAM's styling department.
-The most striking features of Lerma's interior design relied on its door panels, side panels, trunk, and seats.
+With the only exceptions of the A and C-pillar inner plastic moldings, the windshield and rear hatch inner plastic surrounding moldings, the door latches, the door cranks, the side armrests, the door ashtrays, the steering wheel, column, and the dashboard, the rest of the interior was designed and made in Mexico by VAM's styling department.
+The Lerma's interior relied on deluxe door panels, side panels, trunk, and seats.
 The first two incorporated premium fabric and lower portion horizontal carpet inserts with fake horizontal chrome (lower portion) and woodgrain (upper portion) moldings.
-The seats consisted of a fixed rear bench seat and individual reclining front wide bucket seats with adjustable headrests.
-The pattern on these seats is nothing short of impressive, incorporating a design of four squared buttons forming another square over the seat bottoms and backs.
-These portions are actually outer ones over the main body of the seat and are not stretched out, giving the feeling and impression of having a cushion over both the main seat bottom and back.
+Seating consisted of a fixed rear bench seat and individual reclining front wide bucket seats with adjustable headrests.
+The pattern on the seats featured four square buttons forming another square over the seat bottoms and backs.
+These portions are actually the outer ones over the main body of the seat and are not stretched out, giving the impression of a cushion over both the main seat bottom and back.
 The bases of both sets of seats are covered in carpet.
 The VAM Lerma was the only four-door VAM car not to incorporate a fixed front bench seat, making it also the only four-door VAM car to incorporate individual (reclining) front seats.
 The Lerma's trunk is unique among VAM (and AMC) cars alike.
-It is a closed compartment covered in carpet and incorporated both rear stereo speakers at each side of the lid.
-The lid itself is hinged to the back of the frame near the rear seat back and had a fixed rear light similar to the ones used in the hood, it would flick on and off depending on the position of the lid.
-Despite how truly elegant the trunk looked, its design made to follow the side lines of the interior of the car as well as the dimensions of the massive rear hatch glass ended up creating a truly low amount of trunk space for barely anything other than the spare tire.
-This situation forced owners to buy an external roof rack fixed to the side drip rails in order to be able to carry any luggage, which might compromise the looks of the car.
+It is a closed compartment covered in carpet and incorporates rear stereo speakers on both sides of the lid.
+The lid itself is hinged to the back of the frame near the rear seat back and has a fixed rear light similar to the ones used in the hood; it would go on and off depending on the position of the lid.
+Despite the appearance and design meant to follow the interior sides, the large rear hatch glass left little space underneath for anything other than the spare tire.
+This situation meant and external roof rack mounted on the side drip rails to carry luggage.